shaynagoldfarb/cs391-shayna/midterm/01/README.md

 https://ats-lang.sourceforge.net/DOCUMENT/INT2PROGINATS/HTML/x631.html
 ```

 The solution is written in ML-like syntax.
-Your task for the midterm
+Task 1 asks you to
-is to _translate_ this solution into LAMBDA, the extended lambda-calculus
+_translate_ this solution into LAMBDA, the extended lambda-calculus
 described in `assigns/03`: